-I am aware though that Cape Verde is a somewhat obscure travel destination.
-If you struggle to point Cape Verde on a map, you surely aren’t alone!
-Actually, many travelers I met in Cape Verde said they knew hardly anything about it before they visited.
+I’m aware though that Cape Verde is a relatively obscure travel destination.
+If you struggle to point Cape Verde on a map, you surely aren’t alone.
+In fact, quite a few travelers I met in Cape Verde said they knew hardly anything about it before they visited.

-So I probably need to back up a bit and tell you what and where Cape Verde is — and, of course, why you should immediately put it on your travel list.
+I should probably back up a bit and tell you what and where Cape Verde is — and, of course, why you should immediately put it on your travel list.

 1. It’s something a bit different

 Cape Verde was one of the earliest places to be discovered by Portuguese explorers, back in the 15th century.
 Unlike when explorers ‘discovered’ places already inhabited, Cape Verde was actually uninhabited at the time.
-Cabo Verdians today are descendants of colonists and mainland Africans who were brought to the islands.
+Cabo Verdians today are descendants of colonists and mainland Africans.

 2. It’s perfect for backpacking

-A few of Cape Verde’s islands are known as resort destinations (mainly Sal and Boa Vista), but the archipelago is great if you’re a backpacker, especially if you enjoy hiking.
+A few of Cape Verde’s islands are known as resort destinations (mainly Sal and Boa Vista), but the archipelago is also great if you’re a cultural traveler or a backpacker, especially if you enjoy hiking.

-I felt very happy and in my element on Cape Verde.
-I think you can probably sense from my articles, but I think it’s also objectively a wonderful destination.
+From my articles about Santo Antao or off-the-beaten-path places like Tarrafal, you will surely sense that I felt very much in my element on Cape Verde.
+However, I think it’s also objectively a wonderful destination.

 3. The landscapes are sublime

-During my hikes I just constantly had to stop for pictures, as the landscapes are unbelievable (especially on the island of Santo Antao).
+During my hikes, I constantly had to stop for pictures, as the landscapes on Cape Verde are unbelievable (especially on the island of Santo Antao).

 Once formed by volcanic magma, the dramatic landforms include very steep mountains, high cliffs, and deep valleys and gorges.
 Some parts you have to see to believe.